 Somerset Hunterdon Warren Psychological Association

-This workshop is co-sponsored by NJPA and the Somerset Hunterdon Warren Psychological Association.
+Accommodations: Not applicable because this presentation is on Zoom.
+Register: and pay at shwpa.org or contact Mark Aronson by October 19, 2020 email@example.com, Or send a check payable to SHWPA to: Mark Aronson PO Box 283 Pluckemin, NJ 07978-0283 Registration cancellations made more than 48 hours in advance of the program will be refunded (less administrative fees).
+This workshop is co-sponsored by NJPA and the Somerset Hunterdon Psychological Association.
 NJPA is approved by the American Psychological Association to offer continuing education for psychologists.
-NJPA maintains responsibility for this program and its content.
+NJPA maintains responsibility for the program and its content.

 The Somerset Hunterdon Psychological Association.
 All Rights Reserved.